Beijing Special Weapons and Tactics Unit: History

+In 2009, the Ministry of Public Security and National anti-terrorism office designated the Blue Sword Commando Unit as one of China's 10 National level anti-terrorism commando units, which are China's main non-military anti-terrorism units and are also responsible for training SWAT in smaller agencies.

 Role

 Typically expected of a police tactical unit from any country will be the role of a tactical response team to handle hostage-rescue, high-risk warrants, VIP or dangerous criminal escort duties and sometimes counter-terrorism and anti-riot duties.

 Organization

-The Beijing SWAT Unit is divided into sub-units consisting of but not limited to: a Helicopter Unit (飞虎队; nicknamed Flying Tigers), an Underwater Diving team (蛙人队; nicknamed Frogmen), female SWAT unit (女子特警队) and a K9 Unit (警犬队).
+The Beijing SWAT is divided into sub-units consisting of but not limited to: an aviation unit (航空队), an underwater diving unit (潜水队), female SWAT unit (女子特警队) and a K9 unit (警犬队).

 Training

 Recruits are selected from six colleges, including the Beijing Sports University and Chinese People's Public Security University.

 Beijing SWAT members are trained, aside from combat tactics, in many subjects including English, etiquette, cultural dynamics, intelligence gathering, counter-terrorism and anti-riot and anti-nuclear and biological warfare tactics.

 All SWAT operatives undergo psychiatric evaluation.

 Weapons and equipment

+It is reputed to be one of the most well-equipped and well-trained of all the tactical units of public security agencies in the PRC.

 The unit is armed with a variety of domestically manufactured weapons such as QBZ-95 assault rifles and QSZ-92 pistols.